Fusion-Power-Plant-Framework/bluemira/documentation/source/developer/logging.rst

 To organise and have granularity in text (and potentially graphical) outputs we use some wrappers around python's built-in logging module.
-This allows us to both store the output in a log file but also be precise about how much information is presented at any one time.
+This allows us to store the output in a log file whilst also being precise about what information is displayed in standard out.

 What does this mean for a developer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^